 Issues We May Cover in Therapy:

-Transitions- new baby, divorce, remarriage/blended family, new or loss of job, new home
+- Transitions- new baby, children leaving home, divorce, remarriage/blended family, new or loss of job, etc.